-On behalf of my fellow Board members, I would like to express our deepest thanks to our shareholders, customers, suppliers, business partners, management and staff, and all our corporate advisors.
+On behalf of my fellow Board members, I would like to express our sincere thanks to our stakeholders, customers, suppliers, management and staff, as well as our corporate advisers.
+You have our gratitude for the trust placed in us.

-We are grateful that you have continued to keep faith with us, and I also thank my fellow directors for their commitment, wisdom and counsel.
+Last but not least, I wish to thank my fellow directors for their continued commitment, wisdom and counsel.

-MR ANG YU SENG (洪友成)
+MR ANG YU SENG(洪友成)